cosmos/cosmos-sdk/docs/spec/governance/governance.md

   MinDeposit        int64               //  Minimum deposit for a proposal to enter voting period.
   OptionSet         []string            //  Options available to voters. {Yes, No, NoWithVeto, Abstain}
   ProposalTypes     []string            //  Types available to submitters. {PlainTextProposal, SoftwareUpgradeProposal}
-  Threshold         rational.Rat   //  Minimum propotion of Yes votes for proposal to pass.
-Initial value: 0.5 Veto              rational.Rat   //  Minimum value of Veto votes to Total votes ratio for proposal to be vetoed.
+  Threshold         rational.Rational   //  Minimum propotion of Yes votes for proposal to pass.
+Initial value: 0.5 Veto              rational.Rational   //  Minimum value of Veto votes to Total votes ratio for proposal to be vetoed.
 Initial value: 1/3
   MaxDepositPeriod  int64               //  Maximum period for Atom holders to deposit on a proposal.
 Initial value: 2 months GovernancePenalty int64               //  Penalty if validator does not vote